 corporation, the Rhode Island public transit authority, the Rhode Island

 student loan authority, the water resources board corporate, the Rhode Island

-secondary education, the capital center commission, the housing resources
+and secondary education, the capital center commission, the housing resources

 commission, the Quonset Point-Davisville management corporation, the Rhode

 Island children's crusade for higher education, the Rhode Island depositors

 economic protection corporation, the Rhode Island lottery commission, the Rhode

 Island partnership for science and technology, the Rhode Island public building